Junnygram/chess-container/Readme.md

 | Git      | Latest                | Version control       |

 With these prerequisites, you’ll be ready to clone, run, containerize, and deploy the application.
 Let me know if you need additional details on any of the prerequisites!

+## Docker Creation

+Now that you have the prerequisites set up, you can proceed with creating the Docker container for the application.
+Detailed instructions on how to create and manage the Docker container can be found in the [Docker.md](https://github.com/Junnygram/chess-container/blob/main/Docker.md) file.